Find out what are the top things to do and to see in Hanoi, the capital of Vietnam.

 Where to stay in Hanoi

 Accommodation in Vietnam, as in the other countries of Southeast Asia, is quite cheap, especially if you are not looking for a 5 stars hotel.
 You can find hostels for as low as $5 per night.
 If you prefer to have a little more privacy and comfort, you’ll have plenty of options on Booking.com.
-Another option is using Airbnb.
-Here you can find a discount voucher.
+Another option is to use Agoda, very useful in Asia.

 My suggestion is to stay in the old town.
 All the most important things to see will be within walking distance and you won’t have to spend money on taxis.
 If it’s the first time in Asia, Hanoi will seem very chaotic but you’ll get used to it after a while…;)